 Every digital project is unique.
 Goals, stakeholders, priorities and budget can all vary drastically.
-It’s this very fluctuation that makes project management so interesting—there’s always something new around the corner!
-However, despite all the differences, there are some basic truths when managing a digital project that we try and follow here at Oomph.
+It’s this very fluctuation that makes project management so interesting—there's always something new around the corner!
+Despite all the differences, there are some basic truths when managing a digital project that we try and follow here at Oomph.
 While they’re not yet etched into tablets (who has the time or strength?), they remain important tenets that we try and uphold with both our clients and our project teams.

 At our very first meeting with a client, we communicate the importance of honesty for a healthy and successful project.
 We work with our clients anywhere between three to nine months on projects and mutual trust is intrinsic to a positive outcome.
 You cannot build trust without honest communication.

 Don’t like the design direction we’ve suggested?
 Tell us!
 It’ll come out at some point (it always does)—and it’s far more complicated to learn about it once we’ve begun development than if we had addressed it in the design phase.
 Likewise, expect that same honesty from us.
 If the client suggests functionality that is out of scope and will impact the budget—we’ll let you know.
 And then we’ll work with you to find the best solution for the problem we’re collectively trying to solve.
 As Mike Monteiro states in Design is a Job,

 A good client will trust your process as long as they have transparency into it...